alphagov/paas-tech-docs/source/documentation/deploying_apps/index.md

   </strong>
 </div>

-You must specify:
+You must set:

 - the private app URL as a non-secure `http` URL
-- `apps.internal` as the domain
+- the domain as `apps.internal`
-- port 8080 in the URL
+- the URL as port `8080`

-To do this, create the public app's manifest with the following code:
+To do this, create the public app's `manifest.yml` with the following code:

 ```
 ---